 Open to tenured mid-career academics and above to conduct a program of collaborative research.

-Following the review process, short-listed applicants will be invited for a Zoom interview with a Fulbright Selection Committee in Australia.
+Following the review process, short-listed applicants will be invited for a virtual interview with a Fulbright Selection Committee in Australia.

 Round-trip, economy class airfare directly to and from the scholar's home city and the city of the host institution capped at AUD$3,500 (approximately $2,300).

-Domestic travel and accommodation allowance within Australia of up to AUD$4,000 (approximately USD$2,700).
+Domestic travel and accommodation allowance within Australia of up to AUD$4,000 (approximately USD$2,600).

-Scholars accompanied by eligible dependents for at least 80% of program duration may receive a one-time dependent allowance of AUD$3,200 (approximately USD$2,100) for one dependent or AUD$5,000 (approximately USD$3,300) for two or more dependents.
+Scholars accompanied by eligible dependents for at least 80% of program duration may receive a one-time dependent allowance of AUD$3000 (USD$1,980).

 Dependents must accompany the grantee for at least 80% of the period abroad and a minimum of one semester in order to qualify for additional dependent benefits.
 Dependent benefits are not provided to Flex grantees.